toludwig/golden-lemurs/docs/training.md

 of a subset of samples, say e.g. a 10th of the whole dataset.
 Giving the feeback after each batch makes learning much more stable and efficient.
 Again, the size of the batches is a value that is individual for each classification and comes from experience.
-We use batch sizes of 200-300 samples.
+We use batch sizes of `200-300` samples.

 Another preparation concerns ther order of the training samples.
-They should be learned in a way that each sample is independent from its predecessors, i.e. the network should not learn the order in which it is exposed to the samples.
+They should be learned in a way that each sample is independent from its predecessors, i.e. consequent samples should not be of the same category.
+Otherwise the network would specicialise into one category too much and does not generalize so easily.
 This can be prevented by **shuffling** the data before training.